jtassia/You-Dont-Know-JS/es6 & beyond/ch7.md

 Prior to ES6, JavaScript already had quite a bit of meta programming capability, but ES6 significantly ramps that up with several new features.

 From function name inferences for anonymous functions to meta properties that give you information about things like how a constructor was invoked, you can inspect the program structure while it runs more than ever before.
-Well Known Symbols let you override intrinsic behaviors, such as coercion of an object to a primitive value.
+Well-known symbols let you override intrinsic behaviors, such as coercion of an object to a primitive value.
 Proxies can intercept and customize various low-level operations on objects, and `Reflect` provides utilities to emulate them.

 Feature testing, even for subtle semantic behaviors like Proper Tail Call optimizations, shifts the meta programming focus from your program to the JS engine capabilities itself.
 By knowing more about what the environment can do, your programs can adjust themselves to the best fit as they run.